moadav/DigitalTwin/AzureMaps/README.md

 npm install
 ```

 After installation is done, make sure you now have a `node_modules` folder inside the server folder.
 ![2022-04-26](https://user-images.githubusercontent.com/4765250/165314712-2b46c92a-3b20-4a0c-976f-7b032bff0801.png)

 ## Running the project

 The setup and installation for your system is now complete.
-You can now run the server, and
+You will now run the API endpoint server, and then _Live Server_ as the client.
+Keep in mind the API endpoint server needs to run in the background when you are using the client.

 ### Starting API endpoint server